OPSEC and COMSEC 2020 update

 We basically have two types of radio transmission mediums: 1.
 Analog and 2.
 Digital.
 We have two types of Encryption: 1.
 Analog and 2.
 Digital.
 You can use both types of encryption in an Analog medium.
 You can only use Digital Encryption if you use a Digital medium.

 DVP, DVP-XL (digital encryption) is an older Motorola format in Motorola radios only.
-Very secure, but lowered radio range.
+Not very secure, but lowered radio range.
 Repeater also needs to be DVP capable.

 Cost: low on used market.
 (No new equipment.)

 AES-256 encryption is the gold standard today.
 Employed by most government and public safety departments using P25 today.
 It is supposedly fool-proof.
-But it was partially written by the NSA and is not open source. (read: “back door”)
+It was partially written by the NSA and is open source for Internet Traffic.
+Motorola owns an AES implementation for radio, SO if you want another brand to communicate with a Motorola radio, you must use the Motorola AES build.
+Some radio manufactures do offer a Motorola compatible AES, some do not.

 You can buy AES options for most modern digital radios today.
-Cost: $200 – $700 depending on the model of radio.
+Cost: $500 – $900 depending on the model of radio. (this is a ripoff because AES is open source, most manufactures give AES free in Europe and charge huge amounts in the USA)

 Kenwood/Icom have basic encryption included in their NEXDEN/IDAS format, or you can add AES.